 The right home

 Your chickens need a place to stay.
 Your job is to make this place homely so that they’ll feel safe and comfortable.
-Chickens leave wherever they aren’t comfortable with.
+Chickens leave wherever they aren’t comfortable.
 Besides, the right home will enhance your chickens’ happiness and health.

 Either you’re building a coop or using nesting boxes, ensure it is adequately lighted and ventilated.
 It should be easier to clean and collect eggs from.
 Don’t forget to seal it off from predators.
 In the first place, your chickens’ home shouldn’t be in a dangerous location.